Maximizing Leadership Impact

 with Emotional Intelligence

-To be a highly effective officer manager today, you must be a strategist, a coach, a mediator, a diplomat and a politician!
+To be a highly effective supervisor or office manager today, you must be a strategist, a coach, a mediator, a diplomat and a politician!
 The core competencies of emotional intelligence (EQ) are at the heart of successful leadership.
 Emotions impact your team’s decisions, behavior and performance.
 An effective leader must have strong interpersonal skills and impactful relationships if their organizations are also to be highly effective.
 A strong foundation of emotional intelligence helps leaders assess their own behavior and their workplace culture through an emotional intelligence lens and provides strategies to ensure that the emotional intelligence and well-being of employees and team members are suitably protected.

 Time management, stress management, and conflict management are all misnomers.
 We can no more manage time, stress or conflict than we can manage the tides or seasons or the course of our beautiful planet hurtling through space.
 The best we can do is manage ourselves in relation to those things.
 At times, this self-management may take the form of influencing others to act; at times, it might involve technological change; at other times, it may be an adaptation; and sometimes, it even takes the form of acceptance.